Cypher-Wrangler/Azure-Cowrie-Honeypot-Lab/README.md

  - Custom log ingestion configured (Cowrie.log)
 <img width="2972" height="369" alt="Screenshot 2026-02-24 155858" src="https://github.com/user-attachments/assets/a77a8f08-488a-48bc-9b5a-98f084c1080e" />

-4. Azure Data Collection Rules
+4. Azure Data Collection Rules:
 The Data Collection Rule was configured via Azure Portal to collect telemetry from the Endpoint hosting the Cowrie honeypot Define what logs are collected:
   - From which resource